 The Company also licenses its software pursuant to hosted software subscription agreements.
 Pursuant to these agreements, the customer does not have the contractual right to take possession of the software.
-Accordingly, in accordance with ASC 605-20, Revenue Recognition - Software, these arrangements are accounted for as subscriptions with the fee recognized as revenue ratably over the subscription period.
-When services are sold with a hosted transaction the Company accounts for the arrangement as one unit of accounting because the Company does not have VSOE for the hosted services.
+Accordingly, these arrangements are accounted for as subscriptions with the fee recognized as revenue ratably over the subscription period.
 Implementation fees associated with subscription agreements are deferred and recognized over the longer of the contractual term or the estimated period that the customer will use the software.